RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode.md

 Most modern languages have chosen an internal Unicode representation and can use exchange formats like UTF-8 and UTF-16.
 Some Classic Rexx implementations can use multibyte character representation, like the z/VM an z/OS implementation can use Kana and Katakana.

-NetRexx, being Java, uses Java's character encoding, which is UTF-16.
-Most other variants and implementations thereof tolerate some Unicode use by being codepage
+NetRexx, being Java, uses Java's character encoding, which is UTF-16. cRexx is being designed with Unicode in mind.
+Most other variants and implementations thereof tolerate some Unicode use by being *codepage agnostic*.

 ## Which elements of the language can be Unicode